 What is the Low-Income Solar Pilot?

-To improve access to community solar projects and renewable energy, DTE is excited to introduce a Low-Income Solar Pilot, focused on helping low-income customers and underserved communities participate in the benefits of renewable energy.
-DTE will develop, own and operate three solar arrays, constructed in Detroit, River Rouge and Highland Park.
-Selected low-income residents for each of the projects will receive 100% renewable energy for their home as well as an associated bill credit, which will lower their monthly bill.
-To further drive bill savings, two of the projects will also include energy efficiency initiatives for selected participants.
+As a result of conversations with community stakeholder groups, we have now embarked on an ambitious pilot to bring community solar projects to three underserved communities in our service territory: Detroit, Highland Park and River Rouge.
+The goal of the pilot is to help low-income customers and communities participate in the benefits of renewable energy.
+If sufficient funds are raised, DTE will develop and operate three solar arrays, constructed in each of these communities.
+Selected low-income residents for each of the projects will be subscribed to 100% renewable energy for their place of living and will also receive an associated bill credit, which will lower their monthly bill.
+To further enable bill savings, two of the projects will include energy efficiency initiatives for selected participants.

-A Low-Income Solar Council will be established and will include one representative from DTE, a non-profit organization, a subject matter expert (SME), the Michigan Public Service Commission (MPSC) staff, and one project participant from each location.
-The council will be responsible for interfacing with the three pilot cities, soliciting proposed project locations and formats, setting criteria, and reviewing and ranking projects.
-DTE will partner with the council to identify funds and will approve the projects they recommend.
+A Low-Income Solar Council will be established and will include one representative from DTE, a non-profit organization, a subject matter expert (SME), the Michigan Public Service Commission (MPSC) staff and one low-income resident from each community.
+The council will be responsible for interfacing with the three pilot cities, raising the funds for the projects, soliciting proposed project locations and formats, setting criteria, and reviewing and ranking projects.
+DTE will partner with the Low-Income Solar Council to identify funds and will approve the projects recommended by the council.